NCAR/ccpp-framework/doc/CCPPtechnical/source/BuildingRunningHostModels.rst

 Non-CCPP vs CCPP Tests
 ^^^^^^^^^^^^^^^^^^^^^^

 While the official EMC RTs do not execute the CCPP code, GMTB provides RTs to exercise the CCPP in its various modes: ``rt_ccpp_standalone.conf`` tests the CCPP with dynamic build and ``rt_ccpp_static.conf`` tests the CCPP with static build.
 These tests compare the results of runs done using the CCPP against a previously generated *personal baseline* created without the CCPP by running ``rt_ccpp_ref.conf``.
-For this comparison, both the non-CCPP *personal baseline* and the tests using the CCPP are performed with code built with the ``REPRO`` compiler options.
+For this comparison, both the non-CCPP *personal baseline* and the tests using the CCPP are performed with code built with the :term:`REPRO` compiler options.

-The command below should be used to create a *personal baseline* using non-CCPP code compiled in ``REPRO`` mode.
+The command below should be used to create a *personal baseline* using non-CCPP code compiled in :term:`REPRO` mode.

 .. code-block:: console

     ./rt.sh -l rt_ccpp_ref.conf -c fv3 # create own reg. test baseline

-Once the *personal baseline* in ``REPRO`` mode has been created, the CCPP tests can be run to compare against it.
+Once the *personal baseline* in REPRO mode has been created, the CCPP tests can be run to compare against it.
 Use the ``-l`` option to select the test suite and the ``-m`` option to compare against the *personal baseline*.

 .. code-block:: console